nevendyulgerov/documents/ammo.md

 #### Strong types in ammo.app store

 Ammo.app can also govern the type of the data, stored in its store.
-This means that you can create strongly-tped apps with ammo.app.
+This means that you can create strongly-typed apps with ammo.app.
 Here's an example of how to do this:

 ```javascript